The Worst Snacks to Buy at the Drugstore, According to RDs

 Mott's Fruit Snacks

-Calling these "fruit snacks" as being "fruit" is a bit misleading.
+Calling these "fruit snacks," making you think there is just "fruit" in here is a bit misleading.

 "The first ingredient is corn syrup and sugar and they only have fruit concentrate in them.
 You're better off with a real piece of fruit," says Rizzo.